-Graymail is categorized as mass mail or bulk mail, because it’s not sent by a single known contact as part of a back-and-forth conversation, but instead is sent by a brand or other organization, even if they attribute a real or fictional person’s name to the communications.
-It’s sent via a mass mail or email marketing platform using a template with generic copy and limited personalization (such as the recipient’s first name) or by using APIs to source ‘trending’ content for the recipient (such as notifications on a social platform), which is then populated within a template.
+This type of mail is sent via a mass mail or email marketing platform using a template with generic copy and limited personalization (such as the recipient’s first name) or by using APIs to source ‘trending’ content for the recipient (such as notifications on a social platform), which is then populated within a template.

 Graymail vs. spam vs. phishing

-Due to its (initially, at least) solicited nature, graymail is not the same as spam.
-Spam arrives entirely unsolicited, typically sent for commercial purposes to promote a business, and because it is untargeted, may have little relevance and no value to many of its recipients.
+Due to its initially solicited nature, graymail is not the same as spam.
+Spam arrives entirely unprompted, typically sent for commercial purposes to promote a business, and because it is untargeted, may have little relevance and no value to many of its recipients.

-And graymail and spam, while both potentially annoying, they are also distinct from malicious Error!
-Hyperlink reference not valid.phishing emails.
+Graymail and spam, while both potentially annoying, are also distinct from malicious phishing emails.

 Graymail emails can contribute to the challenge posed by phishing because they can act as camouflage for malicious emails hiding among them.
 People can become desensitized to unwanted, unusual, and unexpected emails and, by lowering their guard, can be more susceptible to a phishing email.

-Additionally, if the graymail sender gets hacked, valid email addresses and other information stored, can fall into the hands of criminals and be used in phishing campaigns.
-For example, scammers could use captured email addresses to launch spear phishing attacks designed to deliver ransomware.
+Additionally, if the graymail sender gets hacked, valid email addresses and other information they store can fall into the hands of criminals and be used in phishing campaigns.
+For example, attackers could use captured email addresses to launch spear phishing attacks designed to deliver ransomware.

-Fortunately, senders of legitimate mass email, including graymail, include unsubscribe or opt-out links at the bottom of their emails, as required by anti-spam legislation worldwide, including in the United States and Europe.
+Fortunately, senders of legitimate mass email, including graymail, are legally required by global anti-spam legislation to include an unsubscribe or opt-out link at the bottom of their emails.
+Manually unsubscribing from these lists can be labor intensive and time consuming.